How To Legally Hold Yoga Retreats In Bali?

 How to Legally Hold Yoga Retreats in Bali

-Now that you have come to know Bali’s outstanding culture and surroundings, you think of legally holding yoga retreats in Bali.
+Now that you know Bali’s outstanding culture and surroundings, you think of legally holding yoga retreats in Bali.
 Is that easy?
 Not that easy.
-As you prepare to visit another country and do business, you need certain rules and regulations to follow.
+As you prepare to visit another country and do business, you need specific rules and regulations.
 You can term them as legal formalities you must acquire and fulfil before legally holding yoga retreats in Bali.

 Licenses and Permits